imagej/imagej.github.io/pages/Segmentation.md

 ## Adjusting Threshold

-![Tree ring sample image with a threshold applied for a B\&W image](Threshold_tree.png
+![Tree ring sample image with a threshold applied for a B\&W image](/images/pages/Threshold_tree.png
-"Tree ring sample image with a threshold applied for a B&W image")
+"Tree ring sample image with a threshold applied for a B&W image")"

 Ideally you want to use one of the auto-threshold methods, rather than manually tweaking, so that your result is reproducible later on the same